Creating an application from a template

 Alternatively, you can work off of an existing application.
 You can clone the Guestbook application, a two microservice Kubernetes application that saves logs of names and messages, from the Cloud Code samples GitHub repository to explore features available through Cloud Code.
 All you have to do is open the folder in VS Code; you can run it straight away, view logs from it, make your own edits, debug your code, and view your changes in real-time.

 Using your own application

-If you'd like to use a project of your own, you'll need to set up your deployment profile and debug configuration.
+If you'd like to use a project of your own, you'll need to set up your run and debug configurations.
 Refer to this guide on setting up your application.